-The Music building is constructed in the Gothic style.
+The music building is constructed in the Gothic style.
 One of the oldest (1934) and most attractive buildings on campus, the facility features an architecturally imposing tower.
 The building is constructed of native sandstone with an aluminum roof.
 It is a three-story structure of which the first and second floors are currently operational.
-Housed within the building is the office for the Chair, an office for the Division secretary, the Harris Recital Hall, five practice rooms, the Piano laboratory and Music Technology Work Station, a Skype/Multimedia Lab, a music listening lab, two large classrooms, four faculty studios/offices, file storage, two rest rooms, and a copy room.
+Housed within the building is the office for the Chair, an office for the division secretary, the Harris Recital Hall, five practice rooms, the piano laboratory and music technology station, a multimedia lab, a music listening lab, two large classrooms, four faculty studios/offices, file storage, two restrooms, and a copy room.